Secrets to Getting Ahead in Your Career

 There’s a certain few that consider some jobs or companies beneath them and choose not to apply.
 Or others are too afraid to apply in fear of rejection.

 This job helped me craft the skills I needed for a successful career after college.
 I learned a lot of valuable insight that gave me a leg up above my other classmates.
 I understood my professors more and others would come to me for advice to improve their projects.
-In some cases, I felt I knew more than my instructors.
+In some cases, I felt I knew more than my instructors in certain disciplines.

-I had graduated college and like most others I hadn’t lined up a full-time job yet.
-I had a couple very successful interviews, but wasn’t hired yet.
-It was almost out of desperation that I applied to a company I thought would be boring to work at, but I gave it a chance.
-Almost two years later, I’m still happy going into work, have best friends, and love what I work on.
+After graduating college and I hadn’t lined up a full-time job yet.
+I had a couple very successful interviews, but wasn’t hired.
+It was almost out of desperation that I applied to a company I thought would be boring to work at, but I gave it a chance and wasn’t sure what to expect.
+Four years later, I’m still happy going into work, have best friends, and love what I work on.